MonoidMusician/blog/sources/design_it_right.md

 ### Developer experience vs Released code

-iterating on code as youʼre developing it, versus having a nice clean, pristine released version … theyʼre quite different things, and I think these workflows should be respected!
+iterating on code as youʼre developing it, versus having a nice clean, pristine released version&nbsp;… theyʼre quite different things, and I think these workflows should be respected!

 e.g. when developing, we often put web servers on different ports and/or LAN hosts, and use HTTP or self-signed HTTPS (or even `file:///` in the few cases we can get away with it!), whereas in production it might be behind a reverse proxy under some specific route, and so on.